Latent Heat vs. Sensible Heat

 IT equipment generates high levels of heat, so modern data centers naturally produce more heat as they get bigger and more advanced.
 The sensible heat the equipment gives off during regular operation can cause increasing temperature changes in nearby devices.

-Here are some of the ways excess heat can affect data center equipment:
+Here are some ways excess heat can affect data center equipment:

 • Increases costs: Hotter data centers use more energy, which means they also cost more to operate.
 Taking proactive measures to minimize sensible heat generation can help reduce operating costs.